arimendelow/sample-ruby-app/README.md

 For testing:
 * Run `rails test` to run all tests
 * Run `bundle exec guard` in a seperate terminal window to run the tests whenever an affected file is edited

+To reset the database in Heroku:
+* Run `heroku pg:reset DATABASE` and then `heroku run rails db:migrate`

+To seed the test data from `db/seeds,rb`, run `run rails db:seed`